-- 1. Push the car seat all the way back; recline the seat back to allow access and egress, but always have it in the upright position for travel - 2.
-Place a plastic bag on the seat to help you slide - 3.
-Back up to the car until you feel it touch the back of your leg - 4.
+- 1. Push the car seat all the way back; recline the seat back to allow access and egress, but always have it in the upright position for travel. - 2.
+Back up to the car until you feel it touch the back of your leg. - 3.
 Hold on to an immoveable object car seat, dashboard and slide the operated foot out straight.
 MIND YOUR HEAD as you sit down.
-Slowly lower yourself to the car seat - 5.
+Slowly lower yourself to the car seat. - 4.
 Lean back as you lift the operated leg into the car.
-You may use your cane, leg lifter or other device to assist
+You may use your cane, leg lifter or other device to assist.